charuu/project-tooth-molar-ssm/README.md

 # A Closest Point Proposal for MCMC-based Probabilistic Surface Registration

-This repository contains all the code to reproduce our results from our recent publication:
+This repository contains all the code to reproduce our results from recent publication:
 - Dennis Madsen, Andreas Morel-Forster, Patrick Kahr, Dana Rahbani, Thomas Vetter and Marcel Lüthi ["A Closest Point Proposal for MCMC-based Probabilistic Surface Registration"](https://arxiv.org/abs/1907.01414)
 IN: arXiv preprint (2019)